DePayFi/web3-payments/README.md

 #### fee

-`route` allows you also to configure a `fee` that is taken from the payment amount and is sent to another receiver (the fee receiver):
+`route` allows you to configure a `fee` that is taken from the payment amount and is sent to another receiver (the fee receiver):

 ```javascript
 let paymentRoutes = await route({